 Springtails 4 oz starter culture- $5.

 Collembola are tiny arthropods that thrive in wet, temperate conditions.
 A staple component of any bioactive soil clean up crew, they keep mold at bay and help break down waste.
 Springtails also make a great snack for dart frogs.
-We offer culture starters that can be used as a snack for your frogs, added directly to your tank, or used to start a larger culture to have as a back up food source or to replenish your bioactive soil as needed.
+We offer heavily packed culture starters that can be used as a snack for your frogs, added directly to your tank, or used to start a master culture to have as a back up food source or to replenish your bioactive soil as needed.

 Dwarf White Isopods- Trichorhina tomentosa